rbaumgarten/xlt-testsuite-documentation/README.md

 #### Installation

-- [Download XLT Framework](https://www.xceptance.com/en/xlt/download.html) and unzip this test suite in a directory of your choice.
+- [Download the XLT Framework](https://www.xceptance.com/en/xlt/download.html) and unzip this test suite in a directory of your choice.
 - Import test suite as new Java project (with JDK runtime).
 - Import XLT libraries.
 - Edit configuration see below.